xapax/security/list_of_common_ports.md

 I have seen them open on windows machine.
 But nothing has been listening on it.

+## Port 1030/1032/1033/1038

+I think these are used by the RPC within Windows Domains.
+I have found no use for them so far.
+But they might indicate that the target is part of a Windows domain.

 ## Port 2049 - NFS

 Network file system